Electrode-iOS/ELWebService/docs/Programming-Guide.md

     .resume()
 ```

-### Composing Response Closures
+## Composing Response Handlers

-At times, it can be useful to process the response using multiple closures.
-Additional processing closures are added using the `transform()` method.
+At times, it can be useful to process the response using multiple handlers.
+Additional processing handlers are added using the `transform()` method.

 ```
 service